MTHSBGN/RobustReinforcementLearning/reviews/roadmap.md

 ## October

-- [ ] Definition of the nuisance parameters
+- [ ] Complete formalization of the problem
+- [ ] Write 'Related work' section
 - [ ] Implementation of the first benchmark algorithm
-- [ ] Determine first experiement and architecture
+- [ ] Determine the learning algorithm robust to the nuisance parameters + architecture

 ## November